-Psychotherapy Practicum
+Psychotherapy Aspects of Practicum

-The psychotherapy practicum training typically occurs during the student's third year.
-It emphasizes development of skills of psychotherapy and other therapeutic interventions.
+This aspect of training emphasizes development of skills of psychotherapy and other therapeutic interventions.
 It is noted that theoretical orientation, specific population characteristics, and treatment options will vary widely across applied settings.
 Although Pacifica encourages the development of perspectives informed by depth psychology, students will encounter a wide array of theoretical orientations both during and after their graduate training.
 Therefore, students are encouraged to explore a variety of points of view and treatment approaches with an open mind, and even to begin to think how to integrate such approaches.
 Pacifica students placed in therapy practicum sites are expected to adjust to, and work with, the training site in a way that is mutually beneficial to both parties.
 Pacifica faculty will assist students in applying depth perspectives to their work during academic classes and practicum seminars.